 There is another side entrance through the kitchen and stairs that lead into the laundry room in the basement.
-There is a basement apartment that could be rented out to other Airbnb guests if I am out of town, but most likely it will my housemate and I with our two daschunds.
+There is a basement apartment that could be rented out to other Airbnb guests if I am out of town, but most likely it will be me with my daschund.

 Guests have access to the home, front porch, laundry room, backyard, flagstone patio, driveway and street parking.

 It depends which listing you rent.
 I most likely will be in one of the other rooms during the winter, basement apartment or newly converted studio garage with my wiener dog if not traveling during the summer.
 I'm a teacher by day and a tired teacher by night.
 Interactions and conversations are neighborly and informative.
 If there are any questions, concerns or maintenance issues they are resolved quickly.